Laudianism: Theology

 Building on this, Laudianism is based in the universality and objectivity of God's grace through the Sacraments, the universal atonement and the free will of all men to obtain salvation in Christ's Church through the Sacraments as means of grace thus, various Reformed theories of predestination were rejected, and predestination was based on God's promise to the Church as the Ark of Salvation in Ecclesiastical Election.

 Salvation was conditioned on entering the Church through Baptism and remaining in the church and not departing from it, as well as being nourished and strengthened by Communion.

 This is significant since one of the main points of Calvinism is the replacement of the teaching that salvation necessarily came from the Church through the Sacraments, but rather came through the individual, and Unconditional election of God, which could not be forfeited.

-However, Roman Catholic practices condemned in the 39 Articles, such as the Intercession of saints, Eucharistic adoration, Icon Veneration, and prayers for the dead, were rejected, as were the Roman doctrines concerning the Sacrifice of the Mass.
-Rather, at the Offertory, the people's alms are received, and the bread and wine, the Church's oblations, are set upon the holy table and offered to God with thanksgiving.
-This constitutes the Church's "sacrifice of praise and thanksgiving," together with the self-offering of the faithful ("ourselves, our souls and bodies"), not a propitiatory "sacrifice of the Mass" in which Christ is offered anew; rather, it is a thankful memorial and participation in the one, full, perfect, and sufficient sacrifice of Christ once for all upon the Cross.
-Laudianism was just as opposed to the "Papists" as the Puritans.